MaksVasilev/fit2gpx/README.md

         --db-sqlite             | -dbs  save the result to a SQLite database instead of a file --db-connect=base       the connection string to the database.
-For SQLite, "base" is the path to the database file, if omitted, the default is "fit_db.sqlite3" in the program launch directory --db-prefix=prefix      prefix names of the tables/schema to store in the database the dimensions of a few people, if omitted, by default, data in SQLite will be saved in tables with the prefix "_no_person" --tags=                 tags for a file or group of files, when saving to the database, for search and processing
+For SQLite, "base" is the path to the database file, if omitted, the default is "fit_db.sqlite3" in the program launch directory --db-prefix=prefix      prefix names of the tables/schema to store in the database the dimensions of a few people.
+                        If omitted, by default, data in SQLite will be saved in tables with the prefix "_no_person" If a non-existent profile is specified, it is automatically added to the database with all tables --person=prefix         alias of --db-prefix=, but it prohibits creating a new database and adding a new profile if there are no such profiles.
+If you specify a nonexistent profile, the program fails with an error.
+                --tags=                 tags for a file or group of files, when saving to the database, for search and processing

         --save-empty            | -se   save files without coordinates (empty tracks)